stone-payments/stoneco-guidelines/backend/python/README.md

 The writer function only accepts Strings.

 ##### 14.3.4
-When finished the use of the file, the programmer must close it to freeze the resorce:
+When finished the use of the file, the programmer must close it to unlock the resource:

 ```python
 file.close()